thechrishouse/ChefMate/README.md

-# CookMate
+# ChefMate
+## Where Home Cooks Become Chefs

+Originally built as CookMate during my team fellowship with The Knowledge House, I forked and rebranded the project as ChefMate to reflect my creative direction and continue developing the frontend and UX vision.

-CookMate is a full-stack web application that allows users to create, save, and share recipes with the community.
-Built with modern technologies, it offers a seamless experience for managing your personal cookbook and connecting with other food enthusiasts.
+ChefMate is a full-stack web application that allows users to create, save, and share recipes with the community.
+Built with React, it offers a seamless experience for managing your personal cookbook and connecting with other food enthusiasts.

 ## Features